A UNIQUE DESTINATION

 - Oxford Circus

 - Liverpool Street

 - 2.25km of new cycle lanes and pedestrian paths

 The London Cycle Network (LCN) Route 37 runs along Battersea Park Road from Vauxhall Cross to Twickenham, connecting with other LCN routes.

 The Thames Path will be extended connecting Battersea Park to Power Station Park, a new six-acre public park located to the north of the Power Station.

-Fast River Bus links along the Thames to Westminster, Waterloo, Blackfriars and London Bridge.
+Uber Boat by Thames Clippers offers fast river bus links along the Thames to Westminster, Waterloo, Blackfriars and London Bridge.

 The service runs every 20 minutes during peak times and every half an hour off peak.

 3 Million Visitors

 Over 100 Shops and Restaurants (370,000 sq ft)